karagol-taner/synaptic-vesicle-proteins-QTY/README.md

 - Evalutioanry analysis:
-  Required packages: Generalcorr, PResiduals, RVAideMemoire Due to the high volume of input data and the nature of partial correlation analysis, the runtime of the code may be lengthy.
+  Required packages: Generalcorr, PResiduals, RVAideMemoire
+  Note: Due to the high volume of input data and the nature of partial correlation analysis, the runtime of the code may be lengthy.
 For faster results, we recommend using a CPU cluster.

 To run the analysis, source the following R scripts:
   ```R